 - The student shall be capable of meeting the minimum academic requirements of the courses necessary for promotion to the next highest grade at all times during the academic year. - The student shall be considered a representative of this school while enrolled and participating.
-It would be expected that each participant conduct himself in such a way as to reflect the best standards of sportsmanship and fair play. - Each student who participates in any sport must carry proper insurance.
+It shall be expected that each participant conduct themselves in such a way as to reflect the best standards of sportsmanship and fair play. - Each student who participates in any sport must carry proper insurance, written evidence of which must be furnished to the athletic director or their designee.